Kakamolee/Vegetable-Price-Prediction-using-Machine-Learning/README.md

 ![Login Page](Login_page.PNG)

-### Step 2 : Select the Commodity and City(Market) and click predict for the folloeing result
+### Step 2 : Select the Commodity and City(Market) and click predict for the following result

 ![Prediction](Predicted-Price.PNG)